 Let’s say there are three directions that illustration can go.
 For our learning purposes, we are going to concentrate in the direction of abstract and apply it to basic subjects, like animals, plants, etc. I think this is the best way for students to start out.
 It allows for a nice balance between giving students freedom to create what they want and also some parameters to give students some sort of direction.
 Let’s break down these three directions and why I don’t want to use the other two.

 Not many of us are Renaissance masters, especially when learning how to use new tools.
-I have only met one person that can paint in photoshop, with a Wacom tablet, and the skill of a master painter.
+There are very few people that can paint or draw in photoshop with a Wacom tablet, or in real life, with the skill of a master.
 It’s beyond this class.

 Abstract is usually everything in between realistic and non-objective.
 Personally, I think it can also be the most fun.
 Check out local artists such as David Vogin or Jesse Lenz.
 Or maybe something more simplified like Luba Lukova.
 Or an illustration hero from Baltimore, David Plunkert.
 Consider any textbook for this class replaced by theispot.com.
 On this site you can pretty much find the best digital illustration in the world.
 Use it for inspiration and to study the styles of other artists to get ideas of how you can work.
 Some abstract styles are very complex, and some are very simple.
 But somewhere in between, we are going to attempt to find a style that suits you.